Electron-positron pair generation using a single kJ-class laser pulse in a foam-reflector setup: Setup

 An electron co-propagating with a laser pulse does not experience any quantum electrodynamical effects, because the contributions of the fields to the quantum nonlinearity parameter $\chi$ cancel each other exactly.
 In contrast, $\chi$ is maximised if the electron is counter-propagating with the laser pulse.
 Thus, common setups for pair production utilize a colliding electron or photon beam with a laser pulse, requiring a two-stage setup; a first stage where high-energy electrons or photons are generated, and a second stage where the electron-positron pairs are generated.
 Here, we instead propose a single-stage setup, where a single laser pulse acts both as an accelerator for the particles via DLA and as the colliding laser beam by reflecting it off a gold reflector target (cf. Fig. \ref{fig:3d}).

-Since $\chi$ depends on both the particle momentum and field amplitude, achieving simultaneously high electron energies and strong fields is essential.
+Since $\chi$ depends on both the particle momentum and field amplitude, achieving simultaneously high electron energies and strong fields is essential for maximising the pair yield.
 To accelerate electrons, we consider a pre-ionised near-critical hydrogen plasma.
 Such a plasma can be readily produced by irradiating a foam target with a moderate laser pulse, which vaporises and pre-ionises the solid structure.
 We consider a plasma density profile of a Gaussian channel at the optical axis, described by

 with inner density $n_0$, outer density $n_1$ and channel width $\sigma_C$.
 Behind the foam, a solid, gold reflector target with a cone-shaped cavity and opening angle $\alpha$ reflects the laser pulse and amplifies the fields to multiples of the laser amplitude.